liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-sharepoint-search-admin-scripts.md

 Get-SPOTenantRestrictedSearchMode
 ```

 This example lets the admin get the existing allowed list in the tenant.
-Result can be ‘Enabled’ or ‘Disabled’ based on the current setting.
+Result can be "Enabled" or "Disabled" based on the current setting.

 ## Enable or disable the Restricted Search setting